Sam Crossland · 1st May 2025

 In this section, we’ll walk you through:

-• Important considerations to keep in mind when working with ADO
+- Important considerations to keep in mind when working with ADO.

+With Version 5 now having completely replaced Version 4, this blog post focuses on the latest version of SFCA, and the great benefits it brings.
 So let’s dive into the setup process to get SFCA working seamlessly in your ADO environment.

 Initial setup